Layr-Labs/incredible-squaring-avs-rs/README.md

 - Creating an operator directed distribution root, similar to previous one but with rewards to operators involved in the claim generation.
 Note: operators in this case are hardcoded in the script file.
 - Claiming the created distribution, giving the rewards to an specific receiver account.
 Note: The receiver in this case is harcoded in the script file (address 0x01).

-> [!WARNING]
-> Note: In order to create and claim multiple distributions (run the above two commands more than once), you must wait up to 5 minutes.

 This leads to 2 possible workflows, distributing equally across all operators and using custom distribution for each operator.

 ### Distributing equally across all operators